authierj/EDSR-PyTorch/README.md

 | | 9 | L2(mse) | 37.533 dB | 33.160 dB | 31.054 dB | 31.902 dB |
 | | 11 | perceptual loss |  34.653 dB | 31.025 dB | 28.457 dB | 29.958 dB |

 Notice that the Task 10 is not in the table, the results of task 10 are in '''experiment/task10'''.
-The network stoped trainning after 70 epochs probably due to time limitations or a technical problem and it makes no sense to compare a network after 70 epochs with the other ones.
+The network stoped trainning after 70 epochs probably due to time limitations or a technical problem.
+As it makes no sense to compare a network after 70 epochs with the other networks we did not put the intemediate results in the table.
 Unfortunately we did not have the time to solve this issue.

 ## Conclusion